 The DNR created the following fact sheets (downloadable PDFs) to help the public understand the environmental review process and other project-related considerations.

 - Scoping EAW and draft scoping decision document

-No scoping documents are available at this time.
+The Minnesota DNR does not yet have scoping documents for the Twin Metals EIS.
+We are still in the process of obtaining necessary information from the project proposer.
 When available, the scoping EAW and draft scoping decision document will be posted here.
-The DNR will solicit comments on the scoping EAW and draft scoping decision document when these documents are complete.
+The Minnesota DNR will solicit comments on the scoping EAW and draft scoping decision document when these documents are complete.
 In combination, these two documents will provide a blueprint for EIS preparation.

 - DNR news releases

 - United States Department of the Interior, Bureau of Land Management: BLM webpage

 - Project-related information from other agencies is not available at this time.
 If available in the future, links will be provided here.
 The DNR anticipates coordinating with other state and federal agencies and tribal governments throughout the environmental review process.